-How do you make Enchilada Stuffed Mushrooms?
+How do you make Mexican Stuffed Mushrooms?

 To make these delicious stuffed mushrooms, the first thing you need to do is cook the mushrooms a bit to get the excess water out.
-Spray the mushrooms with cooking spray and then sprinkle with salt and pepper and put them on a foil-lined baking sheet into a 400-degree oven.
+Spray the mushrooms with cooking spray and then sprinkle with salt and pepper and put them on a foil-lined baking sheet in a 400-degree oven.
 Bake for 8 minutes, then take them out of the oven and use a paper towel to blot away any excess moisture.

-Next, fill each mushroom with the turkey mixture, drizzle over the enchilada sauce and top with shredded cheese.
+Now fill each mushroom with the turkey mixture, drizzle over the enchilada sauce and top with shredded cheese.

-Tips & Tricks for Making Stuffed Mushrooms
+Tips for Making Stuffed Mushrooms

 If you want to change these up a bit, here are a few of my go-to recipes for filling mushrooms.